 OSHA's Hazard Communication Standard (HCS) defines a hazardous chemical as "any chemical which can cause a physical or a health hazard."
-With so many employees regularly exposed to or using hazardous substances at work, knowing how to identify common workplace chemical hazards - and how to avoid them - becomes paramount.
+With so many hazardous substances at work, it's important to know how to identify common workplace chemical hazards - and how to avoid them.
 Employers with hazardous substances must include warning labels and Safety Data Sheets (SDS) with their products as chemical hazards and toxic substances can present a wide range of short- and long-term health issues, including poisoning, skin rashes and disorders of the lung, kidney and liver.

-In order to ensure chemical safety, information about the identities and hazards of chemicals must be available and understandable to workers.
-The OSHA HCS is designed to ensure that information about chemical and toxic substance hazards in the workplace and associated protective measures is disseminated to workers.
+Information about the identities and hazards of chemicals must be available and understandable to workers.
+The OSHA HCS is designed to ensure that information about chemical and toxic substance hazards in the workplace and associated protective measures is provided to workers.